msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Minor Portuguese translation tweaks.

 = 1.6 =
 * It’s now possible to decide either to reduce stock when the payment is confirmed via callback (default) or when the order is placed by the client.
-On the first case you don't have to fix the stock if the order is never paid but you'll also not have the quantity reserved for this order.
-On the second case you'll have to manually fix the stock if the order is never paid.
+On the first case you don’t have to fix the stock if the order is never paid but you’ll also not have the quantity reserved for this order.
+On the second case you’ll have to manually fix the stock if the order is never paid.
 * There’s 2 filters that allow changing the payment instructions on both the “Thank you” page and on the client email.
 You can choose either to manipulate the default HTML or create your own.
 See `filters_examples.php`
 * Minor Portuguese translation tweaks.